-- a.
+a.
 Applicant Profile-A brief overview of the structure and function of the applicant organization.
 Describe your organizational experience conducting similar programs and demonstrate why the applicant is uniquely qualified to complete the project successfully, including the capacity to undertake this initiative and your organization's experience in meeting the needs of the target population.
 Include a description of the geographic area(s) to be served and an overview of the services/supports available to persons with developmental and other disabilities in the area(s).

-Describe also how your organization is cognizant of and achieves cultural competence in its work.
-The Board considers cultural competence by its grantees to include the following: the organization has defined values, principles and policies that demonstrate that (1) diversity and differences are valued; and (2) the organization is able to work effectively across cultures and adapt to the cultural context of the communities being served. - Target Population: Please describe the target population and areas served.
-As applicable, provide information regarding how the applicant will meet the needs of VBPD Grants Manual Page 18 underserved populations and underserved areas.
-For example, culturally and linguistically diverse populations, rural areas of the state, etc. Preference will be given to applicant proposals that target the underserved.
-Data that supports targeting a specific population or area should be referenced.
+Cultural and Linguistic Competence: Describe how your organization is cognizant of and achieves cultural and linguistic competence in its work.